josip/atom-instant-build/README.md

 # instant-build

-A dead simple and instant fast way of launching your build system straight from [Atom](https://atom.io).
+A dead simple and instantly fast way of launching your build system straight from [Atom](https://atom.io).

 ## Features